 - Risk of changing cross-platform approach midway if the application gets too complicated to maintain or if unpredictable complications arise.

-- The risk to stop supporting and updating application due to the above-mentioned reasons.
+- The risk to stop supporting and updating applications due to the above-mentioned reasons.

 2. Cross-Platform Development